Toronto Bruce Trail Club

 1. One-Day Rectangular Badge

-The Two-Day Rectangular Badge is awarded to those hikers who participate in the Toronto Club Two Day End-to-End Hike and hike the entire section’s main trail in two days (50.3 km).
+The beautiful new Two-Day Badge, launched for 2026, is awarded to those hikers who participate in the Toronto Club Two Day End-to-End Hike and hike the entire section’s main trail in two days (50.3 km).
 This Club organized event is held annually.
 The date and registration information for this event will be published in the Toronto Club’s monthly communication, on the News Page of the Toronto website and in the Blazes section of the Bruce Trail Magazine when available.

-The Two-Day Rectangular Badge is awarded to those hikers who participate in the Toronto Club Two Day End-to-End Hike and hike the entire section’s main trail in two days (50.3 km).
+The beautiful new Two-Day Badge, launched for 2026, is awarded to those hikers who participate in the Toronto Club Two Day End-to-End Hike and hike the entire section’s main trail in two days (50.3 km).
 This Club organized event is held annually.
-The date and registration information for this event will be published in the Toronto Club’s monthly communication, on the Events Page of the Toronto website and in the Blazes section of the Bruce Trail Magazine when available.
+The date and registration information for this event will be published in the Toronto Club’s monthly communication, on the News Page of the Toronto website and in the Blazes section of the Bruce Trail Magazine when available.

 Other Badges